AkarshCLD/NodeAndMongoDB/Readme.md

 Bcrypt changing your simple password into the some length character which is nothing your hash password.

 before it hashing the password bcrypt uses the salt so that unique random string that make the hash unresolvable.

+to generate the salt we need the salt rounds and  With "salt round" they actually mean the cost factor.
+The cost factor controls how much time is needed to calculate a single BCrypt hash.
+The higher the cost factor, the more hashing rounds are done.

         suppose your password is [akarsh@12345] now what bcrypt will do it will it will apply some alogorith like ths salt will generate the unique random string or chararcter/ or symbols